aviramad/ex3/ex3.md

 sizes(fastgreedy_com)
 ```

-Answer: there are 6 communities, with the sizes: 10, 5, 4, 5, 5, 3. (see the image above).
+Answer: there are 6 communities, with the sizes: 10, 5, 4, 5, 5, 3. (see the image below).

 ![image](/images/ga_fastgreedy_size_modularity.PNG)